ProteinGym/proteingym-base/docs/decisions/templates/template.md

 | 1      | High     | Medium   | Low      |
 | 2      | Medium   | High     | Medium   |

+Describe the dinstinctive fields in the decision matrix and how they influenced the final decision.

 ## Consequences

 What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.